 Do you have a child in your life who is a bit “all over the place”?
 Is he a “paper stuffer”?
 When you enter his room, do you have to push open the door because it is such a mess?
 We can share frustrations and laugh about these kids but these tendencies will cause many problems as they grow and develop into adults.
 If you are in this boat, then the issue is one of an executive function disorder and maybe even an issue with mental health.

 What is Executive Function Disorder?

-Consider this post an introductory guide to executive function, what it means, signs of executive dysfunction, and strategies to develop these skills in kids who are struggling.
-Are you concerned about your child's executive functioning skills?
+Consider this post an introductory guide to executive function, what it means, signs of executive dysfunction, and strategies to develop these skills in kids who are struggling with executive functioning.
+Are you concerned about your child?

 In most cases, there's nothing to worry about; every child develops differently, what may appear as learning disabilities are actually learning differences, and some children just need special forms of attention to inspire their abilities.